adamghill/django-unicorn/docs/source/index.md

 - [Django inertia.js adapter](https://github.com/zodman/inertia-django) allows Django to use <a href="https://inertiajs.com">inertia.js</a> to build an SPA without building an API.
 - [Hotwire for Django](https://github.com/hotwire-django) contains a few different repositiories to integrate [Hotwire](https://hotwire.dev) with Django.
 - [Lona](https://lona-web.org/) is a web application framework, designed to write responsive web apps in full Python.
-- [IDOM](https://github.com/idom-team/idom), a port of ReactJS to Python.
+- [ReactPy](https://reactpy.dev/) is a port of ReactJS to Python.
 Fully compatible with all ReactJS components.

 #### Comparison